tpecholt/imrad/README.md

   * Some features such as `MainWindow` or `Image` widget require additional library dependencies (GLFW, STB) and need to be explicitly enabled by defining `IMRAD_WITH_LOAD_TEXTURE`
   * **imrad.h** supports loading assets from zipped file using the *zlib* library.
 Activate it by defining `IMRAD_WITH_MINIZIP`

+* Multitasking
   * ImRAD tracks changes to the opened files so files can be designed in ImRAD and edited in your IDE of choice at the same time
+  * Change of the INI style is also displayed immediately

 # License